WebDAVSharp/webdavsharp.github.io/setup-windowsexplorer.md

 prev_section: /setup/setup-carotdav
 ---

-On this page you can find the explanation how to add the WebDAV server as network location, in 7 simple steps.
+On this page you can find the explanation of how to add the WebDAV server as network location, in 7 simple steps.
 That way, you can browse the WebDAV server with Windows Explorer.

 ## Guide ##